-Short cruises visit a wide variety of ports in exciting destinations including the Caribbean, the Bahamas, Bermuda, Canada, Mexico, and even Alaska.
+Short cruises visit a wide variety of ports in exciting destinations including the Caribbean, the Bahamas, Bermuda and Mexico.
 Ships vary in size and amenities, with some cruise lines deploying newer ships to handle shorter cruises.
 Itineraries vary, but generally include two or more ports and often a day or two at sea.

 So, who should consider a short cruise?
 These vacations are perfect for:

-* People with limited vacation schedules.
-Short cruises of 3-, 4-, or 5-days are the perfect choice for a long weekend getaway or vacations with compressed time frames.
+1. Escape artists and those with limited vacation schedules.
+Short cruises of 3-, 4-, or 5-days are a great choice for a long weekend getaway.
+They are also an excellent option for people with compressed vacation schedules due to work constraints.
 Many cruise itineraries are built around long weekends and a variety of departure cities are available.

-* Coastal dwellers.
-Short cruises leave from a number of drive-to-port cities, eliminating the cost of airfare.
+2. Road trippers.
+Short cruises leave from a number of drive-to-port cities, allowing vacationers to eliminate the high cost of airfare from their holiday budget.
 Some of these cities include Boston, Massachusetts; Baltimore, Maryland; Bayonne, New Jersey; New York City, New York; Charleston, South Carolina; Jacksonville, Florida; Fort Lauderdale, Florida; Tampa, Florida; Miami, Florida; Port Canaveral, Florida; Galveston, Texas; New Orleans, Louisiana; and Long Beach, California.

-* Cruise newbies.
+4. Cruise newbies.
 Short cruises are an excellent way to try out the cruise experience to see whether it's something you will enjoy.
-Although these itineraries are shorter, you'll still get a feel for this vacation lifestyle and see whether you'd enjoy a longer cruise experience.
+Although these itineraries are shorter, you'll still get a feel for this vacation style and see whether you'd enjoy the longer cruise experience.

-* Cruise junkies.
+7. Cruise addicts.
 Passionate about cruising and just can't get enough?
-Short cruises do have a slightly more rushed feel than their longer counterparts, but remember - a cruise is still a cruise, even if it's just for a few days.
+A short cruise may be just the cure for your travel bug.
+Short cruises do have a slightly more rushed feel than a longer sailing, but remember - a cruise is still a cruise, even if it's just for a few days.
 You'll still enjoy a change of scenery, a beautiful ship, and the chance to relax.
 So, when you find yourself longing for the attentive service provided by your cabin steward and friendly wait staff, take a short cruise and say “bon voyage” to the stresses of everyday life.